Stabschef: Office holders

+Timeline

+This is a graphical timeline of the Stabschef.
+They are listed in order of first assuming office.

+The following chart lists the Stabschef by lifespan, with the years outside of their tenure in grey.

 Insignia

 Early insignia for Stabschef consisted of an oak leaf patch worn on the collar of the stormtrooper uniform.
 Photographic evidence shows Ernst Röhm wearing such an insignia in his early days as the SA Chief of Staff.
 As Röhm's authority increased, so did his insignia and by mid 1931 photographic evidence shows him wearing wreathed star that was designed after that of a Bolivian general's collar, due to Röhm's previous military experience as a military adviser in Bolivia.

 After 1933, the insignia for Stabschef consisted of a "crossed lances" pattern, wreathed by a half oak leaf circle.
 After 1934, the insignia was changed to a wreathed tri-foil oak leaf pattern similar to the SS rank insignia of Reichsführer-SS.
 With the fall of Nazi Germany, the Sturmabteilung ceased to exist and with it the Stabschef.